Graqr/Threshr/README.md

 ### Want to get involved?

 See our [contributing] doc before taking a whack at any [open issues].
-Also be sure to read the [testing README] for some tips and tricks.
 We'd love for you to work with us!

 <!--top bar-->
 [Bugs]:https://sonarcloud.io/api/project_badges/measure?project=Graqr_Threshr&metric=bugs